spburden/leap-pig/README.md

 # _Leap Year Detector, Pig Latin Translator and Trinary/Binary converters_

-#### _A web page which tells you if the year is a leap year or translate sentences into pig latin, August 17, 2016_
+#### _A web page which tells you if the year is a leap year or translate sentences into pig latin.
+Also it has Trinary/Binary converters.
+August 17, 2016_

 #### By _**Stephen Burden and Yusuf Qedan**_